 That’s because healthcare workers are in high demand, and they do a job that millions of people need every year.
+It’s one of the age-old adages, people need food and water, and they need to remain healthy.
 Talk about an indispensable field.
 Medical jobs have some of the best job outlooks out of any field, with the median job growth being 19% over the next few years.
 The industry will also add over 2.3 million new jobs, which is more than any other field.

-Healthcare workers get paid more on average than workers in any other occupation, also.
-On average, healthcare industry workers brings in more than $61,000 a year, while other occupations’ workers only bring in an average of $35,540 — healthcare workers bring in just shy of double what everyone else does a year, on average.
+Healthcare workers also get paid more on average than workers in any other occupation.
+On average, healthcare industry workers bring in more than $61,000 a year, while other occupations’ workers only bring in an average of $35,540 — healthcare workers bring in just shy of double what everyone else does a year, on average.

 Turnover in normal occupations is growing at an increasingly high rate.
 There is so much turnover in the job market that many people turn to freelance work or they just drive people around for cash.
 Companies cut thousands of workers on bad months or if they feel like they can get the jobs done cheaper somewhere else.